 Everyone who knows us knows we love the city, and we are often asked for suggestions about what to do and see.
 Here are some of the things we tell people.

 We should start by mentioning that we dislike standing in long queues when there are more interesting things we could be doing, and we do have to watch our budget.
 So we have never been up the Eiffel Tower, we prefer small museums to the Louvre, we do not have the maitre d’s of the top restaurants on speed-dial, and we travel in the off-season.
 We also find that when the weather is good, we want to be outside walking; we go to museums and galleries when it rains.

 A good place to ask questions in English: Any English-language bookstore.
-We’ve always relied on The Red Wheelbarrow on the rue st-Paul, but it may be closing soon.
+We used to rely on the Red Wheelbarrow on the rue St-Paul, but alas, it has closed.
 However, W.H.
-Smith and Galignani on the rue du Rivoli and Shakespeare and Company near the Seine are still going strong.
+Smith and Galignani on the rue du Rivoli and Shakespeare and Company near Notre-Dame are still going strong.

 How to see Paris by bus: No need to sign up for one of those monster tour buses.
 Take one of your Metro tickets and hop on the regular No. 69 bus.
 It travels between the Champs de Mars near the Eiffel Tower on the Left Bank and the Père Lachaise cemetery on the Right, crossing the river and passing Les Invalides, the Musée d’Orsay, the Louvre, the Place de Vosges, the Place de la Bastille, and the trendy area of the Faubourg St-Antoine.
 Buses have an automatic system that calls out the stops, so you will know what is what.
 Best deal in town.